qfpl/initial-final/blog/drafts/post.md

 Imagine that we want to build a data type to describe some kind of expression, and we want to write several interpreters for those expressions.

-We also want to be able to add new constructors to the data type and to be able to add new interpreters, and we want to be able to do these things while making no changes to our existing code.

 In our case we were going to start with an expression type:
 ```haskell
 data Term =
     Lit
   | Add Term Term
 ```
-and an evaluator;
+and an evaluator:
 ```haskell
 evalTerm :: Term -> Term
 ```

+We also want to be able to add new constructors to the data type and to be able to add new interpreters, and we want to be able to do these things while making no changes to our existing code.

-We are then going to change the requirements so that we need an extra constructor:
+The changes we are going to make in this post are to add the extra constructor:
 ```haskell
 data Term =
   ...
   | Mul Term Term
   ...
 ```
-and so that we are able to pretty print terms:
+and the extra interpreter which to pretty prints our terms:
 ```haskell
 printTerm :: Term -> String
 ```